About the Program

 For applicants applying for a seat outside of the Lower Mainland region, admission is granted to candidates on a first-qualified basis in the next available cohort.

 Admission to the Psychiatric Nursing program within the Lower Mainland region is highly competitive.
 Meeting the minimum pre-requisite requirements does not guarantee a seat.
-Applications are evaluated based on a multitude of factors, including prior post-secondary education, work/volunteer experience in the healthcare industry, and CASPER assessment score.
+Applications are evaluated based on a multitude of factors, including prior post-secondary education and work/volunteer experience in the healthcare industry.
 Waitlists do not carry forward to the following intake and applicants are required to re-compete.
 For details regarding your specific region, please speak to a Program Registrar, as the intake status of a region can change.

 Twelve percent (12%) of Psychiatric Nursing program seats are allocated to self-identified Indigenous applicants who meet program requirements.
 If the seats are not filled within 12 weeks of the program start, the seats will be offered to other qualified applicants.